Which KPIs to Use to Track User Acquisition Success

 Brands can target audiences based on: location, age, gender, education level, relationship status, job title, interests, past purchases, device usage, and more.
 You can also use its powerful lookalike audience tool to create customer profiles similar to your existing ones and expand your customer base.

-Beyond offering comprehensive targeting options, Facebook also has a whole host of creative campaign formats, including:
+Beyond offering comprehensive targeting options, there are also a whole host of creative Facebook ad formats, including:

 Instagram is Facebook’s younger — and dare we say, cooler? — sibling.
 With over 1 billion monthly users and 25 million business profiles, it’s the perfect social ads platform for highly visual brands.
 And while plenty of Gen Xers also use the platform, Instagram is most popular with millennials and Gen Z.